 - Demonfire – With so many early-game Demons, this card can help lock down a favorable board position and snowball a single minion into a legitimate threat.

-- Saronite Chain Gang – Chain Gang is another solid option in Zoo, but gets significantly worse without the inclusion of Prince Keleseth.
+- Saronite Chain Gang – Chain Gang is another solid option in Zoo but gets significantly worse without the inclusion of Prince Keleseth.

 - Dire Wolf Alpha – A longtime staple in Zoo Warlock, there isn’t quite enough room to fit Dire Wolf in this list, but the card certainly fits with the deck’s gameplan.

 - Dark Iron Dwarf – Dwarf can fill the spot of any of the cards at the higher end of your curve.
 If you opt out of the healing package, Dark Iron Dwarf is certainly a card to consider.

 - Vicious Fledgling – Flappy Bird appears in some lists, but can be slow at times and difficult to get value from.
 It is, however, a minion your opponent will have to remove quickly or they could just outright lose to a couple of unfortunate Adapts.